kkmhogen/KBeaconDemo_Android/README.md

 |`Adv type`|KSensor|UID|iBeacon|URL|KSensor|UID|iBeacon|URL

-If the advertisment type include TLM, the TLM advertisment interval is fixed to 10.
-It means the TLM will advertisement every 10 other advertisement packet.
+If the advertisment type contains TLM and other types, the KBeacon will send 1 TLM advertisement every 10 advertisement packets by default configruation.
 For example: advertisment period was set to 500ms.
 Advertisment type was set to “URL + TLM”, then the advertisment packet is like follow

 |Time|0|500|1000|1500|2000|2500|3000|3500|4000|4500|5000